Provable Robust Saliency-based Explanations: Analyses of numerical and statistical robustness

 \section{Analyses of numerical and statistical robustness}

-\textbf{Numerical stability of explanations.} We analyze how maximizing the thickness can improve explanation robustness under adversarial attacks.
-Different from prior work, we characterize the worst-case complexity of explanation robustness using iterative numerical algorithm for constrained multi-objective optimization. \underline{\textit{Threat model}}.
-Given the model $f$, an input $\mathbf{x}$, and an initial feature ranking, the attacker aims to swap the ranking of any pair of a salient feature $i$ and a non-salient feature $j$, so that the gap $h(\mathbf{x}, i,j)<0$.
-The attacker is constrained to neither change the input $\bx$ nor the predictions $f(\bx)$ significantly for stealthiness.
-Figure~\ref{fig:attack_performance} in the Appendix shows that such constraints make the attack more challenging.
-We assume that the attacker has access to the parameters and architecture of the model $f$ to conduct gradient-based white-box attacks, which are stronger than black-box attacks, as we do not have the sign of obfuscated gradients~\cite{athalye2018obfuscated} (see Figure~\ref{fig:correlation_manipulation_epoch}).
+\textbf{Numerical stability of explanations.} Different from prior work, we characterize the worst-case complexity of explanation robustness using iterative numerical algorithm for constrained multi-objective optimization. \underline{\textit{Threat model}}.
+The attacker aims to swap the ranking of \textit{any} pair of a salient feature $i$ and a non-salient feature $j$, so that the gap $h(\mathbf{x}, i,j)<0$, while does not change the input $\bx$ and the predictions $f(\bx)$ significantly for stealthiness.
+We assume that the attacker has access to the parameters and architecture of the model $f$ to conduct gradient-based white-box attacks.

-\textbf{Optimization problem for the attack}.
-Each $h(\bx, i,j )$ can be treated as an objective function for the attacker, who however does not know which objective is the easiest to attack.
+\textbf{Optimization problem for the attack.} Each $h(\bx, i,j )$ can be treated as an objective function for the attacker, who however does not know which objective is the easiest to attack.
 Furthermore, attacking one objective can make another easier or harder to attack due to their dependency on the same model $f$ and the input $\bx$.
 As a result, an attack against a specific target feature pair does not reveal the true robustness of the feature ranking.
 We quantify the hardness of a successful attack (equivalently, explanation robustness) by an upper bound on the number of iterations for the attacker to flip the \textit{first} (unknown) feature pair.
 The longer it takes to flip the first pair, the more robust the explanations of $f(\bx)$ are.
-Formally, for any given initial input $\bx^{(0)}$ ($(k)$ in the superscript means the $k$-th attacking iteration), the attacker needs to iteratively manipulate $\bx$ to reduce the gaps $h(\bx, i, j)$ for all $i\in\{1,\dots,k\}$ and $j\in\{k+1,\dots, n\}$ packed in a vector objective function:
+Formally, for any given initial input $\bx^{(0)}$ ($(p)$ in the superscript means the $p$-th attacking iteration), the attacker needs to iteratively manipulate $\bx$ to reduce the gaps $h(\bx, i, j)$ for all $i\in\{1,\dots,k\}$ and $j\in\{k+1,\dots, n\}$ packed in a vector objective function: